spack/spack/lib/spack/docs/packaging_guide.rst

 location on disk where a concrete package resides, ``home`` is the `logical` location that a package resides, which may be different than ``prefix`` in the case of virtual packages or other special circumstances.
-For most use cases inside a package, it's dependency locations can be accessed via either ``self.spec["foo"].home`` or ``self.spec["foo"].prefix``.
+For most use cases inside a package, its dependency locations can be accessed via either ``self.spec["foo"].home`` or ``self.spec["foo"].prefix``.
 Specific packages that should be consumed by dependents via ``.home`` instead of ``.prefix`` should be noted in their respective documentation.